Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 - Missouri has not covered the spread yet this season.

-- This season, the Tigers are winless ATS when entering a game as a favorite of 16 points or more.
+- The Tigers have yet to cover the spread this season when favored by 16 points or more.

-- Missouri's games this year have eclipsed the over/under five times in seven opportunities (71.4%).
+- Missouri's games this year have hit the over on five of seven set point totals (71.4%).

-- This year, the Tigers rack up just one fewer point per game (34.4) than the Commodores give up (35.4).
+- This year, the Tigers rack up just one fewer point per game (34.4) than the Commodores allow (35.4).

-- Missouri is 0-2 against the spread and 2-0 overall in games when it scores more than 35.4 points.
+- Missouri is 0-2 against the spread and 2-0 overall this season when the team scores more than 35.4 points.

-- Missouri is 0-3 against the spread and 3-0 overall when the team picks up more than 458.9 yards.
+- Missouri is 0-3 against the spread and 3-0 overall when the team totals over 458.9 yards.

-- The Tigers have seven giveaways this season, while the Commodores have 12 takeaways .
+- The Tigers have turned the ball over seven times this season, five fewer than the Commodores have forced (12).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.